corey-howard/gymnazium/README.md

 locations sections came in.
 The aim would be to eventually have this site be the hub for all things angling and the got to place to shop, locate and connect.

+Before I go any further I would like to address something that may be obvious already.
+I originally started this project under a different aim/objective, I set off creating a Gym based website, named Gymnazium.
+At the beginning of this project I was not sure what direction to go and had no clear vision of what sort of site I wanted to make, whereas in my previous projects I had an idea breing long before starting each milestone project.
+In the end I decided to create a gym based site upon the recommendations Code Institute provide for project ideas.
+I planned and designed what I wanted to do for the site and started making it, it wasn't until quite far into the project I thought of, in my opinion, a really good site that I became quite passionate about.
+I even thought of many more extra models that I could implement to my new project idea and I could also adapt my new idea to fit around what I had created already for Gymnazium.
+This is where Gone Fishing came to fruition.
+At this point though I had the name Gymnazium embedded in already in many sites and database names, such as AWS, Heroku, Django startapp name and of course the Github repo.
+I researched how difficult/if even possible to change the django app name and all other assiotiations with Gymnazium, it became apparent that it could uncover all sorts of difficulties and complications.
+I seeked advice from my mentor and Tutor support on this issue and all recommended I kept the name Gymnazium where it has already been used, and just change the live site to the new project name that the user will see.
+I agreed that this was the best option due to current time restraints I did not want to add any further complications that could break the site I had already started to create.
+Going forward, when I am not subject to a deadline, I will go through this project and change all references from Gymnazium to Gone Fishing.

 ## Table of Contents

 1. [UXD - User Experience Design](#1.-uxd---user-experience-design)